sroccaserra/aoc2021/README.md

 mystring(%rip), %rsi`.

 Using gdb:
+- Use `layout asm` to show disassembly window
 - Use `gdb --args build/01_s src/01.in` to pass arguments to the debugged executable
 - Use `br *_start` to add a break to the start of the programm
 - Use `start` to start the programm